capillariesio/capillaries/test/deploy/README.md

 - works as a jump host so users have SSH access to other instances in the private network
 - accumulates Capillaries Daemon logs in /var/log/capillaries using rsyslog

 Capillaries configuration scripts and in/out data are stored on separate volumes.
 In current test implementation, Bastion instances mounts them as /mnt/capi_cfg,/mnt/capi_in, /mnt/capi_out and gives Capillaries Daemons SFTP access to them.
-Alternatively, if cloud provider supports multi-attach volumes, Daemon instances can mount all three volumes directly.
+Alternatively, if cloud provider supports multi-attach volumes, Daemon instances can mount all three volumes directly, so there will be no need for SFTP file access.

 ![Public cloud deployment](./doc/cloud-deployment.svg)